 - Operationalize: Operationalizing models in a production environment on Azure

 Several utilities are provided in reco_utils to support common tasks such as loading datasets in the format expected by different algorithms, evaluating model outputs, and splitting training/test data.
-Implementations of several state-of-the-art algorithms are provided for self-study and customization in your own applications.
+Implementations of several state-of-the-art algorithms are included for self-study and customization in your own applications.
+See the reco_utils documentation.

 To setup on your local machine: